Becoming a foster parent is a big decision. Below you will find the answers to some frequently asked questions about fostering.

 • 24-hour crisis line and supports.

-• Direction and guidance to work with the child’s services team.
+• Direction and guidance to work with the child’s service team.

 • Advocacy for additional foster supports.